-The University's processes that support the design of intentional and effective teaching - teaching that meets the needs of our diverse learning community - are grounded in three core principles.
+The working group argued that the University's processes that support the design of intentional and effective teaching - teaching that meets the needs of our diverse learning community - are grounded in three core principles.
 These three principles include:

 - 1. Strategic alignment.
 Processes align with, support, and operationalize the University's strategic priorities. - 2.
 Multiple levels of review.
 Curriculum design involves multiple levels of review, including diverse stakeholders and a breadth of perspectives and inputs. - 3.
 Intentional commitment to inclusivity.
-The bodies governing curriculum design are composed to intentionally represent diverse experiences, perspectives and viewpoints.
+The bodies governing curriculum design are composed to intentionally represent diverse experiences, perspectives, and viewpoints,

-These principles are progressive in that strategic alignment centers on the importance of excellence in education and inclusivity via the University's strategic planning process (i.e., the Plan for Pitt).
+These principles are progressive in that strategic alignment centers on the importance of excellence in education and inclusivity via the Plan for Pitt 2016-2020 {plan for pitt} [[Standard 1.3]].
 All units on campus align their strategic goals and develop initiatives and associated processes to align with and support the University's strategic priorities.
 This ensures coherence of action, even for bottom-up activities.
 Multiple Levels of Review notes that the bigger the proposed change, the more involved in terms of input, feedback, and development the process becomes.
 At each level, strategic alignment comes into play, again ensuring consistent standards and objectives.
 Finally, inclusivity is manifest in the nature of Pitt's processes.
 That is, the committees that are critical to doing the work of curricular design strive to actively represent and advocate for the populations they are drawn from, and these committees have diverse composition across programs, faculty and/or staff rank, student representation, gender, ethnicity, etc. In this way, our process helps to provide diverse representation and broad inclusion of ideas.
 Doing this at multiple levels amplifies this effect.